Ko11e/Bogardens-blacksmith/README.md

 - A error on the Products page had a error was found when running [the W3C validator].
 A extra < /section > was on one of the line, that now is removed.

 - The user is able to send the form without sending writing a message in the textarea.
-This bug was fixed but the user just enters a dot in the form they are able to send it.
 I don't know if this is possible to fix.

 #### Unfixed Buges